phpmyadmin/phpmyadmin/doc/two_factor.rst

 Authentication Application (2FA)
 --------------------------------

-Using application for authentication is quite common approach based on HOTP and `TOTP <https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm>`_.
+Using application for authentication is quite a common approach based on HOTP and `TOTP <https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm>`_.
 It is based on transmitting private key from phpMyAdmin to the authentication application and the application is then able to generate one time codes based